 |Contact:||Arts, Humanities & Languages, (858) 534-5760|

 In order to receive the Professional Certificate in Spanish, participants must successfully complete the total number of credit units (27 quarter units) and the Spanish Language Proficiency Exam.
 Exceptions must be approved by the academic department in advance.
-The approximate cost of the program is estimated at $2840.
-Early enrollment discounts reduce price to $2615.
+The approximate cost of the program is estimated at $2,715 (include course fees and certificate enrollment fee) and is paid incrementally as students enroll in courses, rather than up front.
+Early enrollment discounts reduce price to $2,490.
 Cost does not include textbooks, materials and parking.